-Eggleston lives in Annapolis, MD with his wife, Pamela.
-In his civilian life, he has continued to campaign for Veteran welfare along with Pamela.
-“We fight now for the guys and girls that fall behind us, not for us,” he explained.
+Charles Eggleston lives in Annapolis, MD and in his civilian life, he has continued to campaign for Veteran benefits and rights “We fight now for the guys and girls that fall behind us, not for us,” he explained.
 “Because we stand on the shoulders of the Vietnam era, the World War II, World War I, Korean era.”
-Eggleston leads a rich life where he gives back to numerous Veteran causes, including Blue Families, Voices for America’s Troops, ThanksUSA, and Salute Military Golf Association.
-He helps other Veterans struggling with PTSD and TBIs by mentoring them through golf.
+Eggleston leads a rich life where he gives back to numerous Veteran causes, including Blue Families, Taps, ThanksUSA, and Salute Military Golf Association.
+He helps other Veterans that are struggling with PTSD and TBIs by mentoring them through the game of golf.
 Throughout all the trials Eggleston has experienced, his family and optimism have allowed him to conquer them with honor and dignity.
 “When you program your body and your mind to think positive and to feel good…once you walk down that road of positivity, once you believe, I feel like I can soar.”

 The NFM Salute is an initiative in which one military member or Veteran is chosen each month to be honored as the “Salute of the Month.”
 Salutes are chosen from nominations on the NFM Salute website, www.nfmsalute.com.
 The “Salute of the Month” is featured on the website with a biography and information about his or her service.
 NFM Lending will donate to a non-profit in the Salute’s name.
 NFM Lending is proud to donate $2,500 to the In Honor of Our Troops (iHOOT) Foundation on behalf of Eggleston.
 NFM looks forward to the opportunity to continue to honor military service members and Veterans through the NFM Salute initiative.